hetznercloud/terraform-provider-hcloud/docs/data-sources/storage_box.md

 description: |-
   Provides details about a Hetzner Storage Box.
   See the Storage Boxes API documentation https://docs.hetzner.cloud/reference/hetzner#storage-boxes for more details.
+  Experimental: Storage Box support is experimental, breaking changes may occur within minor releases.
+  See TODO for more details.
 ---

 # hcloud_storage_box (Data Source)